-Axis Money Market Fund, an open ended debt scheme investing in money market instruments A relatively low interest rate risk and moderate credit risk, is a new scheme offered by the Fund and is not a minor modification of any other existing scheme/product of the Fund.
+Axis Floater Fund, an open ended debt scheme predominantly investing in floating rate instruments.
+A relatively high interest rate risk and moderate credit risk, is a new scheme offered by the Fund and is not a minor modification of any other existing scheme/product of the Fund.
+Differentiation is as follows: